-If you are in a relationship where the partner constantly puts you down, recognize that you don’t deserve it.
+If you are in an abusive relationship where the partner constantly puts you down, recognize that you don’t deserve it.
 The dependence you feel for the abuser is a burden that will choke you all through your life.
 If you are planning to have children, consider whether you really want to have kids with such a person who might end up abusing them as well.
 When you realize that you are being abused, it is time to start documenting it.

 You may want your partner to stay away from you and your children after separation.
 This can be done by acquiring a restraining order from the court.
 To do so, you may have to provide proof of abuse.
 So make sure you collect such documentation before leaving the home.
 Keep it in a safe location where your partner won’t have access to it.